-Standard crowded field photometry, including PSF modeling, was carried out on each frame by using DAOPHOTII/ALLSTAR (Stetson 1994).
-For each cluster, two photometric catalogs (derived from high and standard resolution images), listing the instrumental J, H and Ks magnitudes, were obtained by cross-correlating the single-band catalogs.
-The standard and high resolution catalogs have been combined by means of a proper weighted average, weighting more the high resolution measurements in the innermost region of the cluster.
-In principle, this strategy allows to minimize the blending effects.
-The internal photometric accuracy has been estimated from the rms frame-to-frame scatter of multiple stars measurements.
-Over most of the RGB extension, the internal errors are quite low ( $\sigma_J \sim \sigma_H \sim \sigma_K < 0.03$ mag), increasing up to ~0.06 mag at $K_s \geq 16$ .
+Standard crowded-field photometry, including point-spread function modeling, was carried out on each frame using DAOPHOT II ALLSTAR (Stetson 1987).
+For each cluster, two photometric catalogs (derived from high- and standard-resolution images) listing the instrumental J, H, and K_s magnitudes were obtained by cross-correlating the single-band catalogs.
+The standard- and high-resolution catalogs were combined by means of a proper weighted average, weighting the high-resolution measurements in the innermost region of the cluster higher.
+In principle, this strategy allows us to minimize blending effects.
+The internal photometric accuracy was estimated from the rms frame-to-frame scatter of multiple star measurements.
+Over most of the RGB extension, the internal errors are quite low ($\sigma_J \sim \sigma_H \sim \sigma_K <$ 0.03 mag), increasing up to ~0.06 mag at $K_s \ge 16$.

-The instrumental magnitudes were then converted into the 2MASS photometric system, and the star positions astrometrized onto $2MASS^3$ as done for the clusters in Samples A and B.
+The instrumental magnitudes were then converted into the Two Micron All Sky Survey (2MASS) photometric system,2 and the star positions astrometrized onto 2MASS3 as was done for the clusters in samples A and B.

-Since for Terzan 6 only high resolution data were acquired, we also used J, H and K' images obtained with the IRAC-2 camera (mounted at the ESO/MPI 2.2m telescope), in order to cover a larger area ( $\approx 4' \times 4'$ ).
-The derived calibrated catalog has been then merged with that one obtained from the SofI observations.
-Note that, as already discussed in Valenti et al. (2004) the calibration of the K' IRAC-2 photometry onto the Ks SofI one requires negligible color term.
+Since for Terzan 6 only high-resolution data were acquired, we also used J, H, and K' images obtained with the IRAC2 camera (mounted on the ESO Max-Planck-Institut 2.2 m telescope) in order to cover a larger area ($\approx 4' \times 4'$).
+The derived calibrated catalog was then merged with that obtained from the SofI observations.
+Note that, as already discussed in Valenti et al. (2004c), the calibration of the K' IRAC2 photometry onto the K_s SofI photometry requires a negligible color term.

 Figure 2 presents the derived IR CMDs of the global sample of 24 GCs.
-As shown in the figure, the photometric catalogs span the entire RGB extension, from the Tip to $\approx$ 2-5 magnitudes below the HB (depending on the cluster extinction).
+As shown in the figure, the photometric catalogs span the entire RGB extension, from the tip to $\approx 2-5$ mag below the HB (depending on the cluster extinction).